TESS-Laboratory/TESS-Lab-Utilities/README.md

 # TESS Lab Utilities
-## This repo contains assorted utility scripts for useful things
+## Assorted utility scripts for useful things

-### Utility 1) Visualising scientific interest in key terms
+### Utility 1) Visualising scientific interest in key terms.

-### Utility 2) Extracting pages as images from PDFs (esp. for including publications in theses)
+### Utility 2) Extracting pages as images from PDFs
+This script generates a png image file for each page of a PDF document.
+Handy for inserting your published manuscripts into your thesis!

-### Utility 3) Extracting EXIF parameters from image metadata (esp. camera locations from DJI drone images)
+### Utility 3) Extracting EXIF parameters from image metadata
+Handy for extracting camera locations from DJI drone images.

-### Utility 4) R package number of downloads (useful for checking package popularity!) https://www.datasciencemeta.com/rpackages
+### Utility 4) R package number of downloads https://www.datasciencemeta.com/rpackages
+Useful for checking package popularity!

 ### Utility 5) Webscraping (Example from TIST not yet public https://github.com/TESS-Laboratory/tist-web-scrape)

-# How to contribute...
+# WORK IN PROGRESS How to contribute via pull requests...